vatpac-technology/sops/docs/terminal/sydney.md

 !!! tip
     If strong winds are present at altitude, TWR/DEP should discuss slight changes to these headings (+/- 5 degrees) to compensate for large crosswind components.

-Auto Release shall also be used for aircraft that are:
+Auto Release shall also be used from SY ADC for aircraft that are:
 - Departing from a runway nominated on the ATIS; and
 - Assigned the standard assignable level; and
 - Assigned a Procedural SID; or
 - Assigned a Radar SID with a Standard Assignable Heading

-Any aircraft that don't meet these criteria must be coordinated to SY TCU with a "Next" Call.
+Any aircraft that don't meet these criteria must be coordinated by SY ADC with a "Next" Call.

 !!! example
     <span class="hotline">**SY ADC** -> **SY TCU**</span>: "Next, ADA4, runway 34R"